netcore-jsa/unimus-backup-exporter/README.md

 If your Unimus server uses a self-signed certificate, you can skip TLS certificate verification by uncommenting `insecure="-k"` in the env file.
 Leave it commented out otherwise.

+By default the backup folder and file names use spaces as separators (e.g. `10.0.0.1 - 1/Backup 10.0.0.1 ...
+1.txt`).
+To use a different separator - underscores, say, which are easier to work with on the command line - set `separator="_"` in the env file.
+Leaving it unset keeps the original spaced names.

 In addition to these basic requirements, using git requires some of these additional settings:

 ``` text